Digital Signal Processing

 Course Description

-The subject addresses the following basic ideas and specific concepts: the representation and analysis in the time and frequency domains of discrete signals and systems, the discrete Fourier transform and the concept of frequency resolution, fast calculation algorithms for the discrete Fourier transform, the synthesis and analysis of digital filters, concepts related to finite arithmetic in DSP, VLSI structures used in the hardware implementation of DSP systems.
-All these contribute to providing students with an overview of the methodological and procedural benchmarks related to the DSP field.
+The course covers the following basic concepts and specific topics: time and frequency domain representation and analysis of discrete signals and systems, the Discrete Fourier Transform and the concept of frequency resolution, Fast Fourier Transform algorithms, synthesis and analysis of digital filters.
+All of these contribute to providing students with an overview of the methodological and procedural benchmarks of the DSP field.

 Contents